-1. Place an oil pan under the final gear case to collect the used oil.
+- 1. Place an oil pan under the final gear case to collect the used oil. - Remove the final gear oil filler bolt, the final gear oil drain bolt and their gasket to drain the oil from the final gear case.

+- 1. Final gear oil filler bolt

+- 2. Final gear oil drain bolt

+- 3. Gasket

-- Remove the oil filler bolt and drain bolt to drain the oil from the final gear case. - Install the final gear oil drain bolt, and then tighten it to the specified torque.
+- Install the final gear oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.